-A Davy Crockett and the Alamo U.S. History: Westward Expansion Family-Style Unit Study for Homeschool Families
+A Davy Crockett & the Alamo U.S. History: Westward Expansion Family-Style Unit Study for Morning Time or Family School

-This Davy Crockett and the Alamo U.S. History: Westward Expansion Secondary unit study is generally for students working at middle to high-school levels.
-Feel free to mix and match with the Primary and Intermediate posts to find activities that best suit your children and their learning styles.
+This Davy Crockett & the Alamo U.S. History: Westward Expansion Unit Study is generally for students working at middle to high-school levels.

 Some links in this post may be affiliate links.
 This means that if you click on them, I may make a tiny commission, at no extra cost to you.